EthicalSource/ethicalsource.dev/content/_index.md

 +++
-title = "Ethical Source: Open Source, Evolved" heading = "Social Good, Source Available."
+title = "Ethical Source: Open Source, Evolved." heading = "We are the Organization for Ethical Source."
 +++

 Christine Peterson coined the term “open source” in 1998.